Python: Installation for Hummingbird Bit

 Start by installing Python.
 You can use any offline Python editor with the Hummingbird Bit.
 Browser-based Python editors are not compatible with the Bit.
 The screenshots here will show IDLE as an example; IDLE is an editor that is installed on your computer with Python.

 Now you are ready to start writing your own Python programs with the Hummingbird!
-You can use these videos to help you connect lights, motors, and sensors to your Hummingbird Bit.
-Once you have some parts connected, use this reference to learn more about what functions are available in the Hummingbird Python library.
+These lessons will help you to get started, and this reference summarizes the functions that are available in the Hummingbird Python library.

-Make sure to store your programs in the HummingbirdPython folder so that they can find the Hummingbird library (HummingbirdBit.py).
-If you wish to store programs in a different folder, just make a copy of HummingbirdBit.py and move it to the desired folder.
+Make sure to store your programs in the BirdBrainPython folder so that they can find the BirdBrain library (BirdBrain.py).
+If you wish to store programs in a different folder, just make a copy of BirdBrain.py and move it to the desired folder.